 Get plenty of rest before your trip.
 If possible, sleep on the flight.

-water during the flight.
+the flight.
 Avoid alcohol, coffee, tea, and other caffeinated beverages.

 On a long flight, try to stretch regularly and even walk up and down the aisles